slytomcat/http-mock/README.md

   - Body: json with the [handler config](#handler-config)
 - response
   - Code 200: without body means that the handler config was successfully stored
-  - Code 420: means that provided handler id was not found
+  - Code 420: means that provided handler id was not found, the body contain the error description
-  - Code 400: means that the provided config couldn't be parsed
+  - Code 400: means that the provided config couldn't be parsed, the body contain the error description

 ## get single response from handler config
 - request